Aadniz/pineapple-passive-packet-scanner/README.md

 *Version 2.1 is out!
 It's a completely re-work, recreation from scratch*

 # Pineapple Passive Packet Scanner
-A python script for the HAK5 Pineapple (Also works on Debian based systems like kali).
-Listen to packets, and trying to get hashes without deauthentication.
-It calls aircrack commands, but automate the process This script is meant to be ran for days, weeks or months
+Passive packet scanner is a cli script meant to capture WPA handshakes without utilizing deauthentication.
+It uses the aircrack commands, put them as threads and looks at the output after the thread is killed.
+The script will utilize the wifi monitor interfaces, and silently listen to the closest hotspot.
+Multiple interfaces is recommended.
+You can start the script and have it run for hours/days/months.
+Should work "out in the fields" / "on the move", or just sitting in one place.
+Again, the script does not utilize deauthentication, and should go un-noticed by any admin

 ## Screenshots